Spain Plans To Remove Franco's Remains From A Memorial, Angering His Supporters

 "It's something that has been covered up a lot," says Rata Carrión.
 "For example, I never studied recent Spanish history in school.
 It was always something that was left for the end of the course, and then we'd never get there."

-Spain's lack of reckoning with its own past is partly due to an agreement negotiated in 1977, as the country made its transition to democracy.
+Spain's lack of reckoning with its own past is partly the result of an agreement negotiated in 1977, as the country made its transition to democracy.
 The so-called Pact of Forgetting established an informal understanding among Spain's political parties that the country would essentially forget what happened during and after the Civil War and move on.
 Around the same time, a broad amnesty law went into effect, providing amnesty to everyone who committed a political offense before 1977.
 This has made it extremely difficult to prosecute human rights abuses that took place under the dictatorship.

 Today, Franco's tomb has become a sort of pilgrimage site for his followers.
 Although a date for removal of his remains hasn't been set, it's likely to happen at night and in secret to avoid any possible pushback.